subvertnormality/mosaic/README.md

 *Mosaic* for monome norns is a grid-centric, intentioned generative sequencer.
 Bridging the world of modular, Elektron, and monome, it weaves intricate rhythms and melodies with finesse.
-Dive into a profound and singular tapestry of sketching and composition.
+Jump into a profound and singular tapestry of sketching and composition.

 - [Mosaic](#mosaic)
   * [At a glance](#at-a-glance)